kristorres/swift-style-guide/README.md

   * If you are working on a third-party library, the only access control keywords allowed are `private`, `fileprivate`, and `public`.
 Explicitly use `public` for public API.
+  * If a top-level type, function, or extension needs to be private, use `fileprivate` instead of `private`.